Alvaro850/Predicting-energy-consumption/README.md

 # Predicting-energy-consuption
-Predicting the energy consumption of a robot in an exploration task using optimized neural networks
+Predicting the energy consuption of a robot in an exploration task using optimized neural networks